szlee118/calvindb_implementation/README.md

 # Final Project

 Let's implement a great distributed database architecture 'Calvin'.

 [Introduction](https://nthu-datalab.github.io/db/labs/introduction-final-project.pdf)

 ## Steps

 1. Fork this project
-2. Implement your code under the Calvin directory (please follow the basic maven directory hierarchy.)
+2. Implement your code under the `Calvin` directory (please follow the basic maven directory hierarchy.)
+3. Revise the benchmarks (`VanillaBench`) in order to make the benchmarks run on Calvin.
-3. devise & run some experiments
+4. Devise & run some experiments
-4. Write a report about your implementation and experiments
+5. Write a report about your implementation and experiments
-5. Push your repo to Gitlab and submit a merge request
+6. Push your repo to Gitlab and submit a merge request

 ## Architecture